MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/organizations.md

 - SCP must have an explicit Allow (does not allow anything by default)
 - Use cases:
     - Restrict access to certain services
-    - Enforce PCI compliance by disable certain services
+    - Enforce PCI compliance by disabling certain services

 ## Moving Accounts